17–22 May 2026

 Description

-The Quench Detection Systems (QDS) are essential for protecting the LHC superconducting magnets during quench events.
-During Long Shutdown 3, several of these systems will undergo major renovation, such as for the Individually Powered Quadrupoles and Dipoles and the Inner Triplet magnets.
-Given their critical role, a comprehensive reliability analysis was performed to ensure that the probability of critical failures meets stringent requirements while minimizing the impact on machine availability.
+The Quench Detection Systems (QDS) are essential for protecting the LHC superconducting magnets and circuits during quench events.
+During the upcoming Long Shutdown 3 (2026-2030), several of these systems will undergo major renovation, including those for Individually Powered Quadrupole and Dipole magnets and the Inner Triplets.
+To secure the continued high performance of machine protection elements, a comprehensive reliability analysis was performed to ensure the probability of critical failures leading to months of downtime meets stringent requirements, while minimizing the impact on machine availability.

 In which format do you inted to submit your paper?
 LaTeX